dekoza/mtgpl/M14_Rulebook.rst

         designing your own decks.
 Find stores where Magic cards are sold at `Wizards.com/Locator`_.

-    Islandwalk
+    Islandwalk gl
         A kind of landwalk.
-See the glossary entry for :term:`Landwalk`.
+See the glossary entry for :term:`Landwalk<landwalk gl>`.

-    Land
+    Land gl
         A card type.
 See :ref:`Land` [on page 7].

-    Land type
+    Land type gl
         A subtype of a land.
-See the glossary entry for :term:`Basic land type`.
+See the glossary entry for :term:`Basic land type<basic land type gl>`.

-    Landwalk
+    Landwalk gl
         Landwalk is the name for a group of keyword abilities that includes plainswalk, islandwalk, swampwalk, mountainwalk,
         and forestwalk.
 A creature with landwalk is unblockable if the defending player controls at least one land of the specified type.

-    Leaves the battlefield
+    Leaves the battlefield gl
         A permanent leaves the battlefield when it moves from the battlefield zone to any other zone.
 It might return to a player's hand from the battlefield, go to a graveyard from the battlefield,